Falmouth Road Race

-The Falmouth Road Race is an annual 7.0 mi road race on Cape Cod from Woods Hole, a village in the town of Falmouth, Massachusetts, to Falmouth Heights.
+The Falmouth Road Race is an annual 7.0 mi road race run from Woods Hole to Falmouth Heights in the town of Falmouth, Massachusetts on Cape Cod.
+The race is one of the premier non-marathon races in the country, with a field typically including many of the best American and international runners, including both past and future Olympic athletes.

-The race organizer is Falmouth Road Race, Inc., a 501(c)(3) organization that puts on the race each year with proceeds to benefit local charities.
-It has its own logo as well.
-The race director is Dave McGillivray of DMSE Sports, Inc.
+The race is organized by Falmouth Road Race, Inc., a nonprofit that uses profits to benefit local charities.
+The race director is Dave McGillivray.
+In 2021, ASICS became the race title sponsor.

-ASICS, an athletic footwear and apparel company, became the title sponsor of the race in 2021.

 History

-The logo for the race organizer, Falmouth Road Race, Inc.

 The race was the idea of Tommy Leonard, an avid runner and popular bartender in Boston and Falmouth.
 During the 1972 Summer Olympics, Leonard closed his bar in order to watch Frank Shorter win the first Olympic marathon for the United States since 1908.
 After Shorter won the marathon Leonard was quoted as saying "Wouldn't it be fantastic if we could get Frank Shorter to run in a race on Cape Cod?"
 One year later, in the summer of 1973, with the help of the town's recreation director Rich Sherman, and a local high school track coach John Carroll, the first Falmouth Road Race was run by approximately 100 people.
 The next year there were 445 runners, and the year after that Frank Shorter joined 850 other runners in the race, bringing Leonard's wish true.
 Today the ASICS Falmouth Road Race is considered one of the premier non-marathon races in the country, if not the world, attracting over 10,000 runners each year.
 The field of runners typically includes many of the best American and international runners, including both past and future Olympic athletes.